 The Dr. Ruth O'Neal Scholarship was established through the will of Dr. O'Neal of Winston-Salem, North Carolina.
-The scholarship is for students pursuing careers in science or science related fields and is awarded by the Department of Science and Mathematics.
+The scholarship is for students pursuing careers in science or science related fields and is awarded by the Science and Mathematics faculty within the School of Sciences.